Sudarsan-ks/CALCULATOR/README.md

-You can use thsi clacultor to do your normal claculation
+You can use thsi calcultor to do your normal calculation